 The kratom should be completely covered by the alcohol — it doesn’t need to be much coverage, but you don’t want any kratom sticking up out of the fluid.
 If you need to add a little more alcohol to achieve this, do it.

 Once your kratom and alcohol are mixed together, let them soak for at least two weeks.
-Mix it up by shaking or flipping the jar upside down at least once per day to help with the extraction.
+Mix it up by shaking or flipping the jar upside down at least once daily to help with the extraction.

-The final step once the mix is complete is to remove all the plant material.
+Once the mix is complete, the final step is to remove all the plant material.
 You can do this by pouring the mixture through a sieve or filter.

 Cotton or muslin filters work great for this, but you can also use cheesecloth or an old cotton T-shirt.